FreeON/freeon/Main_Page.md

 -   [freeon-users](http://lists.nongnu.org/mailman/listinfo/freeon-users), our public mailing list for users of FreeON.
 -   [freeon-devel](http://lists.nongnu.org/mailman/listinfo/freeon-devel), our mailing list for developers of FreeON, and people who are interested in the development process of it.

-Alternatively you can file a bug report or feature request with our bug tracker system:
+Alternatively you can file a bug report or feature request with our issue tracker system:

 -   [Issue Tracker](https://github.com/FreeON/freeon/issues)